marcoacierno/SingleProviderWithoutSwitch/README.md

 - Refactor code
 - You should manually add all the Providers in the base provider.
 It should be changed using Reflection and an Annotation (maybe)
+- Order in getUris is **IMPORTANT**!
+Use a LinkedHashMap to keep the insertion order.

 Notes